peterdavidconley/btc-public-treasuries/README.md

 ## Motivation

 This is one of several portfolio projects for developers looking to get into the bitcoin space.
+Help communicate how widely adopted bitcoin is by showing how many public companies, and in what quantities, are holding BTC on their balance sheets.

 ## Design Specs